The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Results

 Table~\ref{tab:full_regression} presents the full regression results comparing Model 1 (volatility only) with Model 2 (volatility + regime dummies).

 The ``extremity premium''---where extreme sentiment regimes exhibit higher uncertainty than neutral regimes even after controlling for volatility---suggests that market makers face maximum adverse selection risk during sentiment extremes.
 Pooling extreme greed and extreme fear against neutral yields Cohen's $d = 1.06$ (large effect), indicating the magnitude is economically substantial.\footnote{This pooled $d$ conflates between-regime variance with within-regime variance.
-The within-quintile stratified effect sizes (Section~\ref{sec:limitations}, median $d = 0.21$) provide a more conservative measure that controls for volatility-regime heterogeneity.} When sentiment is directionally intense, informed traders may be exploiting sentiment-driven mispricings, forcing market makers to widen spreads beyond what volatility alone would predict.
+The volatility-controlled effect is more conservative: the pooled volatility-demeaned within-quintile comparison on the extended sample yields $d = 0.21$ (Section~\ref{sec:robustness}), while the per-quintile primary-sample effect sizes are large but estimated on small strata ($d \in [0.76, 0.86]$, Table~\ref{tab:within_quintile}).} When sentiment is directionally intense, informed traders may be exploiting sentiment-driven mispricings, forcing market makers to widen spreads beyond what volatility alone would predict.

 This finding inverts the naive intuition that ``ambiguity is risky.''
 Instead, the data suggest that \textit{conviction} is risky: when the crowd commits strongly to a directional view, the probability of informed trading increases.
 The asymmetry between extreme greed (+0.055) and extreme fear (+0.039) may reflect the leveraged nature of crypto bull markets, where euphoria creates greater opportunities for informed profit-taking.